Kaala Bhairava: Early life

+His Father, M. M. Keeravani is a popular music composer, while his brother Sri Simha is an actor.
+He is the nephew of director S. S. Rajamouli.

 Career

 He garnered acclaim for his songs in Baahubali 2: The Conclusion (2017) and "Peniviti" from Aravinda Sametha Veera Raghava (2018).
 He made his debut as a music director with Mathu Vadalara (2019) starring his younger brother Sri Simha.

-He is best known in the west for his work with his father on the soundtrack for the 2022 film RRR.
+He is best known for his work with his father on the soundtrack for the 2022 film RRR.
 Bhairava and Rahul Sipligunj performed the Oscar-winning song "Naatu Naatu" at the 95th Academy Awards on 12 March 2023.